 Monday, March 18, 2013.
 I turned on the TV today a few minutes before noon to catch the weather.
 The View was on, and a guy (who was later identified as Lior Suchard, a mentalist and author of the Mind Reader) was drawing a cross inside a circle, with a squirrelly vertical-eight, like an infinity symbol across it.

 It caught my eye, of course, because it reminded of the cross I had just drawn in my circle, which I had just posted on my Out of My Mind page last night.
 In a matter of a few days, my internal/external events became external on national television.
 It tells me to tune in.

-The guy then drew a circle on the next page and asked Elisabeth (View co-host), who had been sitting by with her eyes closed, to draw in the circle what she had on her mind.
-Elisabeth drew the same thing, a cross inside the circle with the infinity symbol across it.
+The guy then drew a circle on the next page and asked Elisabeth Hasselbeck (View co-host), who had been sitting by with her eyes closed, to draw in the circle what she had on her mind.
+Elisabeth drew the same thing, a cross inside the circle with the infinity symbol in it.

 Of course, the symbols of a cross and a circle and an infinity symbol are universal.
 They could just be coincidences.
 But, as they say, timing is everything.
 My drawing of a cross inside a circle and Elisabeth and Lior’s drawings of crosses inside circles were independent events.
 What connected them was my apparent internal knowledge—that is, the knowledge of my psyche—that prompted me to turn on the TV at that precise moment.

 Perhaps this synchronicity, that is, my psyche, is trying to draw my attention to yet another aspect of my soul through the infinity symbol: its timelessness, or endlessness, which I intuitively know but had not made conscious in the drawing of my cross.
 This paragraph was to be my conclusion of this column but—little did I know—my psyche was just getting fired up.

 The Rosary Beads